 Career and Technical Certificates Information

-Career and Technical Certificate or CTC programs (previously known as a Postsecondary Adult Vocational Certificate or CTC programs) consist of a series of vocational and/or college credit courses that prepare students for entry-level employment in specific career fields.
+Career and Technical Certificate or CTC programs (previously known as a Postsecondary Adult Vocational Certificate or PSAV programs) consist of a series of vocational and/or college credit courses that prepare students for entry-level employment in specific career fields.
 Select courses may supplement the theoretical knowledge and skills of employed workers.
 Upon completion of the certificate program, students continuing their education in a related A.S. degree program may be awarded credit in selected A.S. degree courses as noted in the institution’s catalog listings.
 See the list of Career and Technical Certificate programs.

 CTC programs are known as "clock-hour" programs.
 Students will be assessed tuition by the clock-hour, and transcripts will reflect the clock-hours attended instead of “credits.”

 Graduation Requirements for the Career and Technical Certificate

 Responsibility for meeting the requirements for graduation rests with the student.
 The CTC is awarded to those students who have:

 - Filed an "Intent to Graduate" Application on or before the published deadline.
 This includes payment of the graduation fee.